Storing a Gas Chainsaw for the Off-Season: Fuel, Bar and Chain Care

 3. Use fresh fuel.
 Old, stale fuel is a surefire way to clog your carburetor and ruin the engine.
 Always mix up fresh fuel if you’re storing with some in the tank.
 The implications are straightforward: stale fuel can cause starting issues, poor engine performance, and even damage to internal engine parts, which might require costly repairs or replacements later.

-STA-BIL Storage Fuel Stabilizer, 16 oz – Treats 40 Gallons – Keeps Fuel Fresh 24 Months, Gas Stabilizer for Storage, Prevents Corrosion
+STA-BIL Storage Fuel Stabilizer | Keeps Fuel Fresh for 24 Months, Prevents Corrosion, Gasoline Treatment Additive that Protects System, Gas Stabilizer for Storage, 32 oz.

-STA-BIL Storage Fuel Stabilizer, 16 oz – Treats 40 Gallons – Keeps Fuel Fresh 24 Months, Gas Stabilizer for Storage, Prevents Corrosion
+STA-BIL Storage Fuel Stabilizer | Keeps Fuel Fresh for 24 Months, Prevents Corrosion, Gasoline Treatment Additive that Protects System, Gas Stabilizer for Storage, 32 oz.

 As an affiliate, we earn on qualifying purchases.